 Between 1998 and 2005, more than 50 young professionals were given their first career-related international experience through IICRD's Young Professionals International (YPI) program (funded by the federal government).
-See also this new potential Aboriginal Intern opportunity.

 In the previous program, IICRD arranged many different types of placements for Young Professionals (YP) in 10 countries.
 The impact of IICRD's Young Professionals has been felt in a variety of areas.
 A common theme with all placements is their participation in a movement to create a culture of children’s rights.
 All YPs learned to understand the UN Convention on the Rights of the Child & how it can be used effectively to benefit children, especially the most vulnerable, within various cultural contexts.
 This understanding permeates their research, their efforts at building capacity in communities, and their approach to child rights education.

 - Train young professionals on children’s rights before they left for their international placement